 GNOME VM black screen with X cursor

-This appears to be an upstream bug.
+This appears to be an upstream bug, which also affects other distros.

 Workaround: Do a forced reset on the VM